The Journalist (1979 film): Reception

+The movie was part of a slate of sixteen Australian films that screened at the Cannes Film Festival in April 1979.

+David Stratton later wrote in The Last New Wave that the film was:

+Feeble beyond belief...
+Establishing scenes are sketchy and stiff, the trip to Hong Kong seems utterly extraneous, the theme of the habitual womaniser has been handled infinitely better before by Tim Burstall.
+The film is uncertain of its tone, and veers wildly between unfunny silent screen style slapstick... to sententious comment on the way its male chauvinist protagonist carries on...
+What jokes there are seem mostly to be in-jokes inaccessible to a general audience...
+The actors seem acutely embarrassed, especially Jack Thompson who has never given a stiffer or more awkward performance; only Sam Neill emerges with some credit.

 The film was very poorly received critically and commercially.
 Thornhill:

 The Journalist was a misfire completely and I think it was my fault entirely.
 We should never have had Jack Thompson.
 He was just miscast.
 He's not a comedian.
 He's a serious, solid actor.
 We should have had Sam Neill in the lead role and you would have had a debonair roue - it was meant to be a debonair roue.
 It was meant to be a piece of fluff, a piece of effervescent fluff that came out feeling like lard.

+The Sun Herald called it "a mediocre story that is sometimes slapdash in its execution... an unambitious failure."

 Robert Macklin wrote a novelisation of the script for $5,000.